NotTobi/soundcloud-dl/README.md

 ## Known issues

-1. Tracks that only have HLS streams can currently not be downloaded
-2. Changing the user OAuth token, after the user logged in/out can sometimes require a page refresh
-3. The normalization of some track names can fail and produce wrong results
+1. The normalization of some track names can fail and produce wrong results
+2. Sometimes the extension fails to recognize a user login/logout.
+A page refresh can help!

 ## How to report an issue